ROCm/hipfort/README.md

 cd ../test/f2003/vecadd
 hipfc -v hip_implementation.cpp main.f03
 ./a.out
-cd ../../f2008/vecadd
-hipfc -v hip_implementation.cpp main.f03
-./a.out
 ```

-The above steps demonstrate the use of the hipfc utility. hipfc calls hipcc for non-Fortran files and then
+The above steps demonstrate the use of the `hipfc` utility. `hipfc` calls `hipcc` for non-Fortran files and then
-compiles the Fortran files and links to the object file created by hipcc.
+compiles the Fortran files and links to the object file created by `hipcc`.

-## TESTS/Examples
+## Tests / Examples

-Tests can be run from the `cmake` `build` folder
+Tests can be run from the `build/` folder
-or directly from the repo's `test` subfolder.
+or from the repo's `test/` folder.

 ### AMD GPUs

+| **NOTE**: Running all tests as below requires that all ROCm math libraries can be found at `/opt/rocm`.

 ```
 cd build/